 If your technician is spending more time trying to convince you to purchase new equipment rather than troubleshooting the problem, that's a red flag.

 In this day and age, there are tools to measure just about everything.
 Combustion, airflow, electrical consumption, voltages - you name it.
 So, if you're being told you need to overhaul your heating system, ask for the analytics to back it up.

 There are always anomalies, like an electrical failure, that may be tough to measure and diagnose at first.
 However, these types of repairs shouldn't require you to replace your system.

 4. Don’t be Bullied by HVAC Scare Tactics

 In a pinch, technicians may try to use scare tactics to pressure you into buying new equipment.
 While situations like carbon monoxide poisoning and heat exchanger failure are very serious, the technician's claims should always be rooted in fact.

 If you're ever unsure, conduct some of your own research.
 Reputable organizations like the Air Conditioning Contractors of America are a great resource for homeowners seeking unbiased guidance.

-5. Go with the guarantee.
+5. Go With the HVAC Warranty

 And, like any other major decision, feel free to seek out a second opinion.
 No one company will have all the answers - and you don't want to be left out in the cold.